 The interest rate, subject to certain exceptions, is equal to the London Inter-Bank Offered Rate (LIBOR) plus a margin ranging from 2.50% to 3.50%, depending upon the Partnership's borrowing base utilization, as calculated under the terms of the Loan Agreement.
-At March 31, 2018, the borrowing base was \$30 million and the interest rate for the Credit Facility was 5.06%.
+At September 30, 2018, the borrowing base was \$30 million and the interest rate for the Credit Facility was 5.07%.

-The Credit Facility is available to provide additional liquidity for capital investments, including the completion of the four wells described in "Note 3.
-Oil and Gas Investments," and other corporate working capital requirements.
+The Credit Facility is available to provide additional liquidity for capital investments and other corporate working capital requirements.
 Under the terms of the Loan Agreement, the Partnership may make voluntary prepayments, in whole or in part, at any time with no penalty.
 The Credit Facility is secured by a mortgage and first lien position on at least 80% of the Partnership's producing wells.